jackwillis/wordle/README.md

 Rust-analyzer is better and active and it's being phased in to replace the other.

 Rust's command-line tool, cargo, manages the build.
-The command `cargo test` will run tests,
-`cargo run` will run the binary, and `cargo doc --open` will open documentation,
+The command `cargo test` will run tests (and initialize commit hooks), `cargo run` will run the binary, and `cargo doc --open` will open documentation,
 See: [The Cargo Book](https://doc.rust-lang.org/cargo/index.html),